MihaiBojescu/Linux-notifier-Android/README.md

 * Network access in order to communicate with your GNU/Linux device
 * File read/write access in order to cache devices for further uses
 * Notification access in order to access notifications

+## Downloads
+To go to the download page, [click here](https://github.com/MihaiBojescu/Linux-notifier-Android/releases).